 In east Plano, Oak Point Preserve has miles of paved trails (and dirt trails when it’s not muddy), which meander through a prarie, crossing through forest and along Rowlett Creek and a small lake.
 The trails connect to the Santa Fe and Bluebonnet trails, so you can get alot of distance here, and it’s beautiful on a sunny day!

 So even if the trails are muddy, there are still so many other options in the metroplex to get some sun and fresh air.
-And of course this is only a partial list, check your local city’s parks website for more options, or use the All Trails app to find trails near where you live.
+And of course this is only a partial list, click here for more paved trail options.
+You can also check your local city’s parks website for more options, or use the All Trails app to find trails near where you live.
 Don’t let wet trails be a barrier to getting outside!